-In the past I’ve written about the problems that can occur when organizations developing a Balanced Scorecard don’t agree on the terminology they will employ during the process (see: “The Importance of Terminology to Your Balanced Scorecard” at www.senalosa.com).
+In a separate chapter, we noted the problems that can occur when organizations developing a strategy execution system don’t agree on the terminology they will employ during the process.
 Confusing the definitions of standard terms can lead to conflicting messages, puzzled employees, and a good deal of skepticism regarding the entire implementation.

-The research I found on this topic was restricted to close friends and spouses but it seems logical to imagine the same pernicious effects could plague communication within organizations.
-Co-workers are in close proximity to one another for long periods, have a shared corporate history, and undoubtedly make assumptions about the amount and type of information possessed by their bosses, peers, and subordinates.
-In this context we can easily imagine a manager charged with communicating a new strategic direction to her team omitting subtle yet important points based on her faulty assumption that the team is in possession of the same base level of information.
-When team members begin to make decisions that aren’t consistent or downright contrary to her intentions, confusion and frustration are quick to appear.
+The research we found on this topic was restricted to close friends and spouses, but it seems logical to imagine the same pernicious effects could plague communication within organizations.
+Coworkers are in close proximity to one another for long periods, have a shared corporate history, and undoubtedly make assumptions about the amount and type of information possessed by their bosses, peers, and subordinates.
+In this context we can easily imagine a manager charged with communicating a new strategic direction to their team omitting subtle, yet important points based on their faulty assumption that the team is in possession of the same base level of information.
+When team members begin to make decisions that aren’t consistent or, in the worst-case scenario, downright contrary to their boss’s intentions, confusion and frustration are quick to appear.